Code-Institute-Submissions/battleofnagashino/readme.md

 ## Deployment

 - The site was deployed to GitHub pages.
-- I used Notepad to type out my code .
+- I used Notepad to type out my code.
-- w3Schools was a useful resource and helped with making the navgation button and menu and CSS Box and shadows.
+- w3schools.com was a useful resource and helped with making the navgation button menu and CSS Box and shadows.
 - I used Balsamiq to make the wireframes

 ## Credits